 Below are some differences between direct costs and indirect costs.

 - It is easy to determine direct costs considering the product or service.
 On the other hand, it is not easy to identify indirect costs.
 Detailed analysis is required to identify indirect costs.

-- Direct costs are attributable to a specific product, department, goods or service.
+- Direct costs are attributable to a specific product, department, goods, or service.
 On the other hand, indirect costs are attributable to multiple products or services.

 - Direct costs are variable costs that change based on the quantity of a product or service.
 However indirect costs are fixed costs.

+If you want to classify cost according to the element or nature, you should use two categories which are direct and indirect costs.
 Cost classification process is very important in project cost management.
 It enables to develop an effective cost control and profit planning system.
 If you don’t know which cost is direct which expense is indirect, you cannot perform cost control effectively.
 Also, it is helpful for decision making.

 It is significant to have a clear understanding of cost classification.
 During the procurement of goods or a service, you can compare their direct and indirect costs to your project separately.
-One option may involve more indirect cost than the other.
+One option may involve more indirect costs than the other.
 So you can select the alternative with the low indirect cost.

 Classification of expenses has an important impact on federal tax payments.
 It also affects a company’s cash flow and financial health.